 Pauline Woolley is an artist based in the East Midlands (UK) whose practice deals with her relationship to sky, time, place and astronomy often in an urban setting.

-'Solar Tree' (above) has been selected as the winning image of the Astronomy Photographer of the Year 2022 Annie Maunder Prize for Image Innovation category
+'Solar Tree' (above) was selected as the winning image of the Astronomy Photographer of the Year 2022 Annie Maunder Prize for Image Innovation category.

 'Writing Skyscapes' is her most recent collaborative project with Dr Daniel Brown (NTU) and Outsider Artist Collective and was presented online at the National Astronomy Meeting, University of Bath 2021.